• Skip to primary navigation

 • Get Started

 With production costs skyrocketing over the past several years, many people anxiously await construction market trends.
-The question ”will construction costs go down in 2025?” is one we hear more and more.
+The question “will construction costs go down in 2026?” is one we hear more and more.
 Past trends have indicated differences in pricing from design to production.
 However, past data isn’t holding up to market trends.
+While supply chains have improved compared to earlier in the decade, construction costs remain historically high.
 Although we have yet to learn all the information, let’s dive into current construction costs and provide more context to help you make the best decision.

 Why Are Construction Costs So High Right Now?

-While some construction costs may stabilize, overall expenses are expected to rise in 2025.
-Industry forecasts indicate that construction costs will increase between 5% and 7% this year (Home Depot).
+While some construction costs may stabilize, overall expenses are expected to increase modestly in 2026 rather than decline significantly.
+Most industry forecasts suggest construction costs could rise between 3% and 5% this year, reflecting slower but still steady growth.
 Here’s why:

-• Labor Market Challenges: Labor shortages persist, particularly in urban areas like Boston, where demand for skilled workers keeps wages high (JLL).
+• Labor Market Challenges: Labor shortages persist, particularly in urban areas like Boston, where demand for skilled workers keeps wages high.

-• Rising Demand for Housing: Massachusetts continues to experience a housing shortage, keeping construction demand strong despite rising costs (Can ).
+• Rising Demand for Housing: Massachusetts continues to experience a housing shortage, keeping construction demand strong despite rising costs.

 • Material Price Trends: The cost of construction materials may fluctuate throughout the year.
-While certain materials might stabilize, others, such as steel and concrete, are expected to see price increases.
+While supply chains are more stable today, materials such as steel, concrete, and specialty manufactured products may still see price increases.

 • Labor Market Conditions: The ongoing labor shortage is a critical issue.
-Wages for skilled tradespeople, such as electricians and plumbers, will remain high, further contributing to overall construction costs (Kelly Crowley Realty).
+Wages for skilled tradespeople, such as electricians and plumbers, will remain high, further contributing to overall construction costs.

-• Regulatory and Economic Influences: Federal interest rate decisions and new government policies will play a significant role in determining the affordability of construction projects (ENR).
+• Regulatory and Economic Influences: Federal interest rate decisions and housing policy initiatives aimed at addressing supply shortages will play a significant role in determining the affordability of construction projects.

 Factors Affecting Renovation and Construction Costs